Ehanlion/mist_obsidian/99. Brainstorming/Blinded Dungeon Crawl.md

 # AI Art of the Blinded Dungeon:
 ![[The blinded dungeon.png]]
 # What to tell players:
 1. Tell them that they are **blind from magic darkness and deaf.** Both effects are magical and supersede any effects overcoming either conditions.
+Refer to the later section about senses for the effects of both limitations.
 2. Tell players that they should keep drawings on paper of the dungeon.
 There is no chance they beat this if they don't.
-However, players **cannot share their maps with each other.**
+However, players **cannot share their maps with each other.** The reason for this is that players 1. don't have writing supplies, 2. are unable to communicate with each-other reliably, and 3. do not immediately spawn next to each other within the dungeon.
 # Running this:
 1. **Force Party Move:** As players enter, make sure they start in close, but different rooms.
 2. Have players roll initiative.